 Ventana by Buckner: Life Plan Community in Dallas, TX

 Ventana by Buckner wants to give our residents peace of mind for the future by offering Life Care agreements, which will ensure they receive the best possible care for the rest of their lives in an environment where they will be comfortable and happy.

-So whether you’re looking forward to retiring to a Life Plan Community or a CCRC, Ventana by Buckner will exceed your highest expectations, offering exceptional care and a wide variety of amenities, services and social outings.
-Contact us today at 214-234-1035 for more information or to learn how to retire in our high-rise residence that is set to open in early 2019.
+So, whether you’re looking forward to retiring to a Life Plan Community or a CCRC, Ventana by Buckner will exceed your highest expectations, offering exceptional care and a wide variety of amenities, services and social outings.
+Contact us today at (214) 234-1035 for more information on how to retire in our high-rise residence.